BottleRocketStudios/Android-ArchitectureDemo/docs/BEST_PRACTICES.md

 ##### References
 * Kotlin naming rules: <http://kotlinlang.org/docs/reference/coding-conventions.html#naming-rules> (shows examples for object)
-* Sealed class api docs: <https://kotlinlang.org/docs/reference/sealed-classes.html (shows PascalCase/UpperCamelCase> for objects in sealed class)
+* Sealed class API docs: <https://kotlinlang.org/docs/reference/sealed-classes.html (shows PascalCase/UpperCamelCase> for objects in sealed class)

 ### FIXME/TODO Comments
 * Use `FIXME` comments to leave "breadcrumbs" in cases where some specific code or condition needs to be revisited **before the next release**.
 You might leave a FIXME when using a placeholder value that needs to be updated with the real one later on down the road when it is created/obtained.
 During dev signoff, all FIXME entries should be evaluated and handled appropriately.